aliafuji/EnkaDotnet/README.md

 ## Usage & Examples

-Enka.DotNet supports both direct instantiation (Non-DI) for simpler applications and Dependency Injection (DI) for more complex setups like ASP.NET Core or Worker Services.
+Enka.DotNet supports both direct instantiation (Non DI) for simpler applications and Dependency Injection (DI) for more complex setups like ASP.NET Core or Worker Services.

 ### Key Concepts: